Behavioral Health Crisis Portal

 Additionally, NC LEAP is the North Carolina Law Enforcement Assistance Program you can use by dialing 911 or going to the nearest hospital and let them know you need to see the psychiatrist on call.

 If you aren’t in immediate crisis, but need some assistance, below is a list of resources available to you.

 North Carolina Firefighter Peer Support is a 24/7 hotline.
 Team members are made up of local NC firefighters who have gone through special peer support training.
-Call (855) 7NC-PEER
+Call 855-762-7337 (855-7NC-PEER)

 The First Responder Assistance Program can provide resources and referrals to first responders and their families for issues such as as stress management, depression, family conflict, grief or loss, relationships, finance, addiction, gambling, child or elder care.
 Call (855) 207-1747

 Share The Load National Volunteer Fire Council is also a support program for Fire and EMS.
-Call 1-888-731-3473
+Call 888-731-3473 (toll free)

 The Rosecrance Florian Program offers the best opportunity for lasting recovery by incorporating occupational ears of experience at the Chicago Fire Department and 30 years of experience in the field of addiction and mental health, directs the Rosecrance Florian Program.
 He developed the progfactors into the treatment process.
 Daniel DeGryse, an active-duty Battalion Chief/EMT with more than 27 yram in collaboration with Dr. Raymond Garcia, a board-certified psychiatrist and addictionologist who is trained and experienced in treating uniformed service personnel for co-occurring disorders.